chinmoy12c/autopsy/DOCUMENTATION.md

 ## Adding additional commands

 If a new command is added to `clientlessGdb.py`, it is simple to add the command to Autopsy as well.
-Add the command name to `COMMANDS` in `autopsy.py`, and then add it to `commands` in `autopsy.js` (note that `commands` must be in alphabetical order).
-If the command has options, add it to `options` as well, with special characters escaped.
+Add the command name to `commands` in `autopsy.js` (note that `commands` must be in alphabetical order), and if the command has options, add it to `options` as well, with special characters escaped.